Citizenship ceremonies

 • have successfully applied to be a British citizen.

-At the end of the ceremony applicants are presented with their certificate of naturalisation.
-A group ceremony can take up to one hour.
+At the end of the ceremony you get a certificate of naturalisation.

 Private ceremonies